texas-robocamp/texas-robocamp.github.io/tutorials/programming/simple_math_user_input.md

 <br>
 <br>

-Then at the end, `x` has `0` in it, NOT 5.
+At the end, `x` has `0` in it, NOT 5.
 {{ site.data.alerts.end }}

 {{ site.data.alerts.tip }}
-When you name your variables, try to use better names than x and y.
 A good variable name describes the value that it stands for.
+When naming variables, use better names than x and y.
 {{ site.data.alerts.end }}

 {{ site.data.alerts.tip }}
-Variables names can't have spaces in them and cannot start with numbers.
+Variables names cannot have spaces in them and cannot start with numbers.
 {{ site.data.alerts.end }}

 ## Types

-C++ requires that we define the type of our variables.
+C++ requires types for variables.

 For example, a variable storing a number with a decimal should be a float, which stands for floating (decimal) point number.